evansibok/super-duper-articles/004-How to Add a Postgres Database and Generate Models in a Redwood App/how-to-add-a-postgres-database-and-generate-models-in-a-redwood-app.md

 }
 ```

-The code above creates a User, Note and Mention model for our db schema.
-To understand how we created the schema above please refer to the [Prisma Schema Docs](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference).
+The code above creates User, Note and Mention models for our db schema.
+To understand how we created the schema above please refer to the [Prisma Schema Docs](https://www.prisma.io/docs/concepts/components/prisma-schema).

 ### Generating Database Migrations and Models for our Redwood App

-## Viewing our database in Heroku Dashboard
+### Viewing our database in Heroku Dashboard

 ## Conclusion

 ### Summary

 ### Resources

 - [SQL Table Relationships Explained](https://code.tutsplus.com/articles/sql-for-beginners-part-3-database-relationships--net-8561)

 ### GitHub Repo

 [Thankful App](https://github.com/evansibok/thankful)

 Next, we will learn [What is the next topic?](#)